SFTtech/openage/doc/project_structure.md

 Game assets required at run time are placed in here.
-This includes everything that is converted from the original assets (see [asset conversion](media_convert.md)) and other input like shaders etc. The directory is installed to `/usr/share/openage/assets` or whatever the platform recommends.
+This includes everything that is converted from the original assets (see [asset conversion](media_convert.md)) and other input like shaders etc. The directory is `assets` for local builds or installed to `/usr/share/openage/assets` or whatever the platform recommends.

 ### buildsystem/